How we let go changes dependant on our relationship to present experience.

 You can observe habitual wanderings of your mind when you notice:

-What is most important is not where your mind wandered to, but rather noticing that the wandering itself happened by itself.
-This is a strange yet freeing insight.
+What is most important is not where your mind wandered to, but rather being happy about noticing that your mind had wandered and that the wandering itself happened by itself.
+This is a strange yet freeing insight into anatta.

-Soften is aligned with developing the third Enlightenment Factor: Balanced Effort.
-Soften means to notice held effort within your mind & body due to wanting or not wanting, and gently relaxing that effort while feeling the subtle pleasure and relief of letting go.
-This pleasure is important because it rewards your mind for letting go.
-By learning to feel the subtle pleasure of letting go and enjoying it, you will weaken the attraction or aversion within your mind.
+The word Soften aligns with developing the third Awakening Factor: Balanced Effort and refers to noticing held effort within your mind & body due to attraction or aversion, and gently relaxing that effort while finding enjoyment in letting go.
+There is a subtle pleasant feeling that comes from enjoying how nice it feels to let go.
+This is so important because it is the enjoyment of this pleasant feeling found within letting go that rewards your mind for letting go.
+By learning to access the subtle pleasant feeling associated with letting go, and enjoying it, you will weaken any underlying tendencies within your mind of attraction or aversion.

 Finding your reset button.

-Softening and releasing effort within your mind by relaxing it, can be considered a reset button for the mind because it relaxes the grip of your mind's attention.
+You can consider softening and relaxing effort within your mind as a reset button because it relaxes the mental grip of the focus of your mind's attention.
 It is important to understand that habitual patterns within your mind are self-sustaining.
-Literally, your mind practices itself, practicing different aspects of your personality every day.
+Literally, your mind practices itself every day, practicing different aspects of your personality every day.

 Softening & relaxing effort is active.